keleven-uk/lazKlock/README.md

 The n represents Num Lock.
 The S represents Scroll Lock.
 The letter will be upper case if the key is activated, otherwise lower case.
-If the PC is detected to be running on battery, these will appear in red.

 The application also contains a options screen [file / Options] which allows various options to be set.